Paulinho (footballer, born January 1986)

-Paulo Sérgio Betanin (born 10 January 1986), more commonly known as Paulinho, is a Brazilian professional footballer who plays as a forward.
+Paulo Sérgio Betanin (born 10 January 1986), more commonly known as Paulinho, is a Brazilian former professional footballer who played as a forward.
 He also holds an Italian passport through Venetian descent.

 Club career

 Paulinho started his career at Esporte Clube Juventude.
 He was signed by Livorno on loan in January 2005.
 He made his Serie A debut on 17 April 2005 against Fiorentina.

 In 2007–08 season he left for Serie B side Grosseto and in 2009–10 season left for Sorrento.
 His loan was extended in July 2010.
 With Livorno, he won promotion to Serie A in 2009, only a year after the team had been relegated from the same division.
 Livrono promoted back to Serie A in 2013.
 However, the club relegated again in 2014.

 In 2014 Paulinho was sold to Al-Arabi for €8 million (€7.6 million to Livorno and €400,000 as solidarity contribution.)

 On 23 August 2017, Paulinho returned to Italy for Cremonese.
 On 1 February 2019, he was released from his Cremonese contract by mutual consent.